 Thoma Bravo, which manages funds with almost $4 billion of commitments from offices in Chicago and San Francisco, will make the investment out of its flagship Thoma Bravo Fund X pool, which closed in February with $1.25 billion in commitments.

-Greenhill & Co. provided financial advice, helped by Credit Suisse Group AG (CS), while Fried Frank Harris Shriver & Jacobson LLP served as legal counsel to Deltek.
+Greenhill & Co. provided financial advice, helped by Credit Suisse Group AG (CS:US), while Fried Frank Harris Shriver & Jacobson LLP served as legal counsel to Deltek.
 Jefferies Group Inc. was Thoma Bravo’s financial adviser and Kirkland & Ellis LLP served as legal counsel.

 Golder Thoma & Co., which was started by Stanley Golder and Carl Thoma in 1980, split into two firms in 1998.
 GTCR, the other firm, has invested more than $9 billion in more than 200 companies, according to its website.